naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 %The police opens the top of their special vehicle, sending out police bots to grapple and climb onto the ship.

-PlugScared: Here they come from both sides!!
+Plug Scared: Here they come from both sides!!

 Magma: Arrr! **[draws out his sword]** Alright, lads.
 Hornet, you take care of the right side, I take care of the left.
 Plug, you scout and let us know of any incoming attacks!
 And... where is Galaxy?